udayxhegde/aad-federate-blobstore-node/readme.md

 If I want to try out the MSAL SDK, I use the deployment/k8s/deployment-msal.yaml

+## Structure of this repo
+The "src" folder has the client bits with the code to access Azure blob storage using a credential that exchanges a foreign token for an Azure AD token
+The "deployment" folder has all the things you need to deploy this
+- deployment/docker/dockerfile allows you to build an image for this src
+- deployment/spiffe has the yaml files needed to deploy the scenario fully
+- deployment/k8s has the yaml files to deploy using kubernetes tokens
+- deployment/gcp provides a sample yaml files to deploy to Google

 ## What is Azure AD Workload identity federation